Free Research Preview. DrugChatter may produce inaccurate information.

 1. What is the mechanism of action of Lipitor?

-2. How does Lipitor affect protein function?
+2. How does Lipitor affect protein function in the body?

 Cited Sources